THE FRIENDS OF THE DOWSE

 Some of the benefits of becoming a Friend of The Dowse are:

-- our quarterly newsletter to keep you up to date with all the latest Friends news, exhibition openings, gallery events and insider info!
+- online newsletters to keep you up to date with all the latest Friends news, exhibition openings, gallery events and insider info!

 - invitations to special exhibition events